sam-sooter/prox_crit_toolkit/README.md

 The main code is in the `\src` directory.

-The `\demo` directory contains example applications of our approach on simulated data and electrophysiological data from mouse visual cortex [Buzsaki].
+The `\demo` directory contains example applications to simulated data and electrophysiological data from mouse visual cortex [Buzsaki].

 The software has been tested with MATLAB version R2024b.